Tim Bonack PT, DOMP(C)

 Outside of work, Kristina enjoys spending time outdoors with her husband and two children, skiing, hiking and, doing triathlons.

-Valerie Jones PT, DPT
+Valerie Jones PT, DPT, CFMT

 Valerie grew up in Northern Illinois and received her Doctorate in Physical Therapy (DPT) from Northwestern University in Chicago.
 Valerie found an interest in Manual Therapy early on in Physical Therapy school.
 After seeing the dramatic effects that good, hands on treatment can create, she started taking continuing education courses before graduating.
-Valerie is a candidate for the Certified Functional Manual Therapist (CFMT) credential through the Institute of Physical Art.
+Valerie is a Certified Functional Manual Therapist (CFMT) through the Institute of Physical Art.
 In addition, Valerie takes ongoing training in various forms of Manual Therapy including Visceral and Cranial therapy.
 Though she treats everything from lymphedema to orthopedic pain, she has taken a special interest in complex hip, pelvic, and low back pain.
 She also enjoys treating foot and ankle pain, and how it can affect the function of the knees, hips, and pelvis.

 After completing her degree in Physical Therapy, Valerie moved to Colorado to enjoy the mountains.
 A self-proclaimed ‘crazy dog lady’, she and her dogs, Olly and Archer, spend weekends hiking, camping, and creating adventures.